dfinity/agent-js/README.md

 GitHub Actions for this repo are configured in [./.github/workflows](./.github/workflows).

-* [push.yml](./.github/workflows/push.yml) - For every git push, do build, test of all packages.
+* [nodejs-ci.yml](./.github/workflows/nodejs-ci.yml) - For every git push, do a build, test of all packages.
+* [commitlint.yml](./.github/workflows/commitlint.yml) - Run [commitlint](https://commitlint.js.org/#/) on every git commit message.

 When developing these configuration files, you may test with [nektos/act](https://github.com/nektos/act).
+Please do your best to keep all workflows working with act.